Asmin8/Achievement-Race-MINECRAFT/modrinth_description.md

-# 🏆 Task Master — Minecraft Datapack
+# 🏆 Achievement Master — Minecraft Datapack

 **Achievement Race** is an action-packed, fully automated challenge datapack for Minecraft.
 Compete with your friends or play solo to complete a series of random, dynamically tiered challenges!
 Race against the clock, survive dangerous situations, hunt down items, and prove that you are the ultimate Achievement Race.